 Fig. 2 splicing diagram of glare laminate

-The performance of the core material is mainly controlled by the thickness of aluminum foil and the size of cell.
+The core material of aluminum honeycomb sandwich composites is made by gluing aluminum foil in different ways and forming honeycombs of various specifications through stretching.
+The performance of the core material is primarily determined by the thickness of the aluminum foil and the size of the cells.

 3. Analysis of aerospace materials

-The general trend is that the consumption of composite materials and titanium alloys gradually increases, while the consumption of aluminum alloys decreases.
+Table 2 shows the percentage of structural materials used in military aircraft in the United States.
+The trend is that the usage of composite materials and titanium alloys is gradually increasing, while the use of aluminum alloys is decreasing.

 Table 2 percentage of structural materials for US military aircraft